-9.)
 I absolutely love that.
-Thanks so much for your insight into adrenaline Nadji!
+Thanks so much for your insight into adventure travel, Nadji!
 Any closing comments you'd like to share, go ahead.

-By learning new cultures and languages and embarking on new experiences, you add layers of perspective which subconsciously strengthens your ability to navigate life itself.
+By learning new cultures and languages and embarking on new experiences, you add layers of perspective that subconsciously strengthen your ability to navigate life itself.